 • Clean and user-friendly UI.

-• Can add multiple datasets in one dashboard.
+• You can add multiple datasets to one dashboard.

 • You can easily transition from correlation to causation by connecting metrics, logs, traces, & network data.